Airbnb: History

-In March 2022, Airbnb suspended business in Russia and Belarus due to the sanctions resulting from the Russian invasion of Ukraine.
-In May 2022, Airbnb ceased operations in China.
-The decision was made primarily because of China's Zero-COVID policy, as well as complicated and expensive laws and regulations that required Airbnb to send detailed information on guests to the government of China, which can be used to track people.
+In March 2022, Airbnb suspended business in Russia and Belarus due to international sanctions during the Russian invasion of Ukraine.

-Airbnb was accused of being too willing to provide this information, which led to the resignation of an Airbnb executive, who was also a former deputy director of the Federal Bureau of Investigation, in 2019 after 6 months of working.
+In May 2022, Airbnb ceased operations in China because of complicated and expensive laws and regulations that required Airbnb to send detailed information on guests to the government of China, which can be used to track people, as well as a decline in business due to COVID-19 lockdowns; China represented less than 1% of revenue for Airbnb.
+Airbnb was accused of being too willing to provide information to Chinese authorities, which led to the resignation of an Airbnb executive, who was also a former deputy director of the Federal Bureau of Investigation, in 2019 after 6 months of working.
 Airbnb had also been accused of allowing listings on land owned by the Xinjiang Production and Construction Corps, a Chinese state-owned paramilitary entity sanctioned under the Magnitsky Act for involvement in the persecution of Uyghurs in China.
-In 2019, certain hosts in China were accused of discrimination by refusing to rent to Uyghurs.
+In 2019, critics accused some hosts in China of discrimination over their refusal to rent to Uyghurs.

 After temporarily banning parties in homes rented on the platform in August 2020 due to the COVID-19 pandemic, in June 2022, Airbnb announced that it would permanently ban parties and events in homes on its platform, a position supported by hosts and their neighbors who complained of nuisances at Airbnb properties.
 In August 2022, Airbnb rolled out technology to enforce this ban.

+In January 2021, Airbnb allowed attendees of the January 6 United States Capitol attack to book units on the platform in the Washington metropolitan area, despite most hotels in the vicinity of Capitol Hill banning far-right extremists.
+After the possibility of further violence during the Inauguration of Joe Biden, Airbnb announced the day after the January 6 United States Capitol attack that it was banning all bookings in the region prior to the inauguration.